nufra/Dashboard-with-IBM-Cognos-Analytics/README.md

-IBM Data Analyst CAoston Project
+IBM Data Analyst Capston Project

 In this assignment, I have worked with the Kaggle survey 2023 data to create a dashboard.
 You can complete your final dashboard using IBM Cognos Analytics or Google Looker Studio.
 In this dashboard, I have created the following: